 Operating lease liabilities are based on the net present value of the remaining lease payments over the remaining lease term.
-In determining the present value of lease payments, the Company used its incremental borrowing rate based on the information available at the date of adoption of ASC 842 "Leases" ("ASC 842").
-As of March 31, 2023 (Successor), the weighted average remaining lease term is 2.7 years and the weighted average discount rate used to determine the operating lease liabilities was 8.0%.
-As of year ended December 31, 2022 (Predecessor), the weighted average remaining lease term is 2.8 years and the weighted average discount rate used to determine the operating lease liabilities was 8.0%.
+In determining the present value of lease payments, the Company used its incremental borrowing rate based on the information available at the date of adoption of ASC Topic 842.
+As of December 31, 2022, the weighted average remaining lease term is 2.82 and the weighted average discount rate used to determine the operating lease liabilities was 8.0%.